 Should You Retain Cousins Properties (CUZ) Stock for Now?

-Cousins Properties CUZ is well-poised to benefit from its unmatched portfolio of class A office assets, concentrated in the high-growth markets in the Sun Belt region amid the recovering Unites States office real-estate market.
+Cousins Properties CUZ is well-poised to benefit from its unmatched portfolio of class A office assets concentrated in the high-growth markets in the Sun Belt region amid the recovering U.S. office real estate market.

-With the gradual return of the workforce to offices, Cousins Properties has been witnessing a recovery in demand for its highly-amenitized and well-placed office properties, as reflected by the rebound in new leasing volume.
+With the gradual return of the workforce to offices, Cousins Properties has been witnessing a recovery in demand for its highly amenitized, well-placed office properties, as highlighted by a rebound in the new leasing volume.

-In the third quarter of 2022, Cousins Properties executed 48 leases for a total of 431,378 square feet of office space with a weighted average term of 8.3 years.
-This included 209,258 square feet of new and expansion leases, denoting 48.5% of the total leasing activity.
+In the fourth quarter of 2022, Cousins Properties executed 39 leases for a total of 632,379 square feet of office space, with a weighted average term of 11.6 years.
+This marked the highest quarterly square footage volume of 2022.

-More so, the next cycle of office-space demand will likely be driven by an inbound business migration and significant investments being made by office occupiers to expand their footprint in the Sun Belt regions.
+Going forward, the next cycle of office space demand is likely to be driven by the inbound migration and significant investments announced by office occupiers to expand the footprint in the Sun Belt regions.
 This is expected to boost the demand for CUZ’s high-quality portfolio of office assets in the forthcoming quarters.

 Image Source: Zacks Investment Research